Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

 <h2 id="Bubble_Removal">Bubble Removal</h2>

-Note: bubble removal process only uses MQ so the waste line of pump 2 can be in the waste bottle with the green label for the duration of the process.
+The waste line of pump 2 can be in the waste bottle with the green label for the duration of the bubble removal process.

 1. Put a 50mL Falcon tube into the position directly under the injection needle.
 2. In the Tiamo software: “Manual -> Tower 1 -> Move -> Lower the “Lift position” until the injection needle is lowered to ~150mm in the Falcon tube.